Agencies Responsible for regulating drones in the Republic of Sierra Leone

-You must not operate a UA within segregated airspace unless you have the approval to do so from the administering authority responsible for the segregated airspace area.
+You must not operate a UA within segregated airspace unless you have approval from the administering authority responsible for the segregated airspace area.

 You shall not operate a UA in controlled airspace without authorization from the ATC unit responsible for that airspace.

-You must ensure that before each flight, the drone operator is aware of the airspace designation and any applicable airspace restrictions in place in the area of intended operation.
+You must ensure that before each flight, the drone operator is aware of the airspace designation and any applicable airspace restrictions in the intended operation area.